Giustina Renier Michiel: Publication

 During this time she also started her monumental work published in six volumes, Le origine delle feste veneziane.
 The book was heavily researched and was an extensive look into Venice’s festivals, myths and public rituals.
 This collection of Venetian traditions was one way in which she tried defending Venice and its history.
 "She seemed to make it her duty to prevent anything from disturbing the ghost of the defunct republic."

 Later life

 She eventually reopened her salon and held it thus till her death.
 She was a patroness of Canova and a correspondent with Chateaubriand.
 She wrote many letters, many of which went to her niece Adriana Zannini, Marc Antonio Michiel, Contessa Marina Beneti Cicciaponi and many others.
 In her later years she had to wear an ear trumpet for she became deaf.
-On April 6, 1832 she died surrounded by her friends and grandchildren at the age of 77.
+On April 6, 1832 she died surrounded by her friends and grandchildren at the age of 77, and she was interred at the San Michele cemetery on the Isola di San Michele, in Venice.